 Cookies

 Cookies are small text files that are placed on your computer, smartphone or other device when you access the internet.
-This website, along with many others, use cookies.
+This website, along with many others, uses cookies.
 Cookies let users navigate around sites and (where appropriate) let us tailor the content to fit the needs of our site’s visitors.
 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+Most web browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.
 A cookie in no way gives us access to your computer.
-We only use website cookies that help us to measure how users interact with our website content.
-None of the cookies we use collect your personal information and they can’t be used to identify you.
+We only use website cookies to measure how users interact with our website content.
+None of the cookies we use collects your personal information, and they can’t be used to identify you.

 As well as the cookies we use on our websites, we use cookies and similar technologies in some emails.
 These help us understand whether you’ve opened an email and how you’ve interacted with it.
 They also ensure that if you unsubscribe, we don’t email you again.
 If you have enabled images, cookies may be set on your computer or device.
 Cookies will also be set if you click on any link within the email.
 The types of cookies we use are: